matteomanzo-zz/CV/README.md

 Either working or playing sports, I much prefer working in team.

-- Pair programming at Makers Academy (co-op projects and final project);
+- Pair programming at [Makers Academy](http://www.makersacademy.com/) (co-op projects and final project);
-- Bar/kitchen/floor teamwork at Lime Wood, La Residencia and Hard Rock Cafe' (event handling and brainstorming);
+- Bar/kitchen/floor teamwork at [Lime Wood](http://www.limewoodhotel.co.uk/), [La Residencia](http://www.belmond.com/la-residencia-mallorca/) and [Hard Rock Cafe'](http://www.hardrock.com/cafes/florence/) (event handling and brainstorming);
 - I played Basketball and I've been involved in a Flag-Throwers folkloristic group.
+Ok, it's easier to show you an example!
+Ps: I am one of the blues, at the very right in [Segovia - Spain](https://www.youtube.com/watch?v=Z-7yq0_5GkA); and same colour, front row, the second starting from the right in [Marostica - Italy](https://www.youtube.com/watch?v=w8_ShYrwOrY)

 ###Customer service

-As I have been working in five star hotel in England and Spain, I have learnt how to interact and deal with very demanding customers.
+As I have been always working with clients, I have learnt how to interact and deal even with the very demanding ones.
 In order to satisfy the client needing I was required to:

 - Customise the user experience such as for the client to be the best option and for the hotel to get the best value.